cody-c/yaml_cpp_0_6-release/README.md

-# yaml_cpp_0_3
+# yaml_cpp_0_6

-Older version of yaml cpp without boost, namespaced to avoid system conflicts with future versions. i.e. headers can be found at:
+Latest version of yaml-cpp.
+More up to date than the current ros version or current version maintained by the canonical universal repository.

 ```
-#include <yaml-cpp-0.3/yaml.h>
+#include <yaml-cpp-0.6/yaml.h>
 ```

-and the library with `-llibyaml-cpp-0.3`.
+and the library with `-llibyaml-cpp-0.6`. find_package(libyaml-cpp-0.6)